MileHacker Logo

 • Operates a ferry service between Santo Domingo and San Juan, The Island of enchantment.

-• This offering mainly caters to passengers and vehicles, offering an alternative to air travel for inter-island journeys.
+• This service mainly caters to passengers and vehicles, offering an alternative to air travel for inter-island journeys.

-• Where the ferry leaves from is situated close to the cruise port on the Ozama River.
+• Where the ferry leaves from is found by the cruise port on the Ozama River.

 Getting Around by Land